deephaven-examples/deephaven-matplotlib-base/README.md

 docker-compose up -d
 ```

-This start the Deephaven IDE with all needed packages.
+This starts the Deephaven IDE with all the needed packages.

 Navigate to [http://localhost:10000/ide](http://localhost:10000/ide) to enter your matplotlib query: